 Now, if you want a gaming computer under 300 dollars, you need to understand that it’s going to come with some entry-level components.
-Even so, such a cheap PC build should allow you to seamlessly play all the games you want as long as you don’t push the frame rates and game settings too much.
+Even so, such a cheap gaming PC under $300 should allow you to seamlessly play all the games you want as long as you don’t push the frame rates and game settings too much.

-Read on if you’re ready to get a budget-friendly gaming PC under 300 dollars without breaking the bank.
-See how this budget can help you play your favorite games smoothly on your new computer.
+Read on if you’re ready to get a budget-friendly prebuilt PC under 300 dollars without breaking the bank.
+See how a $300 gaming pc can help you play your favorite games smoothly on your new prebuilt.

-Most people would probably think that building a custom gaming PC with just $300 on your budget is impossible.
+Most people would probably think that building a $300 gaming PC is impossible.
 You don’t need to choose high-end CPUs just to get a reliable entry-level one!
 AMD has a series of affordable yet powerful APU’s that can be perfect for aspiring gamers.

 The 3200G model, AMD’s entry-level APU, is equipped with Radeon Vega 8 Graphics that can handle low to medium game settings like Fortnite and CS: GO, one of the most classic yet popular video games for players across the globe.

-We have made an intensive guide in helping you build your $300-worth of gaming PC.
-From performance to various features, everything you need to learn about choosing each hardware for your computer is right here below.
+We have made an intensive guide in helping you build your cheap gaming PC under $300.
+From performance to various features, everything you need to learn about choosing each hardware for your prebuilt is right here below.
 Check it out now.

 Related read: Best gaming mouse for Fortnite